-Ref Page of submitted LPR Policy/ Paragraph of submitted LPR Main Modification ensure the provision of adequate and appropriate infrastructure for water and waste water, both on and off site.
-Development will be occupied in line with this strategy.'
-MM47 97 Policy RSA7 Delete the criterion as follows: 'd.
-An integrated water supply and drainage strategy will be provided in advance of development to ensure the provision of adequate and appropriate infrastructure for water and waste water, both on and off site.
-Development will be occupied in line with this strategy.'
-MM48 99 Policy RSA8 Delete the criterion as follows: 'd.
-An integrated water supply and drainage strategy will be provided in advance of development to ensure the provision of adequate and appropriate infrastructure for water and waste water, both on and off site.
-Development will be occupied in line with this strategy.'
+Ref Page of submitted LPR Policy/ Paragraph of submitted LPR Proposed Main Modification Reason for modification appropriate infrastructure for water and waste water, both on and off site.
+Development will be occupied in line with this strategy.' modifications to policy DM7 to ensure that phasing conditions are applied where there is a capacity constraint to ensure any necessary infrastructure upgrades are delivered ahead of occupation.
+To avoid duplication with policy DM7, this criterion is no longer required.
 MM49 101 Policy RSA9 Delete the criterion as follows: 'e.
 An integrated water supply and drainage strategy will be provided in advance of development to ensure the provision of adequate and appropriate infrastructure for water and waste water, both on and off site.
 Development will be occupied in line with this strategy.'
 Include additional criterion as follows: 'The scheme will be informed by the archaeological assessment already undertaken of the site.
 The scheme will conserve the listed milestone in the north east corner of the site and enhance its setting.'
-MM50 103 Policy RSA10 Delete the criterion as follows:
+In response to the Inspector's Action Point AP40 contained within IN26 .
+EXAM23 proposes modifications to policy DM7 to ensure that phasing conditions are applied where there is a capacity constraint to ensure any necessary infrastructure upgrades are delivered ahead of occupation.
+To avoid duplication with policy DM7, this criterion is no longer required.
+To ensure consistency